SanderElias/you-don-t-know-stack/readme.md

 # You Don't Know Stack.

-This is the code that goes with the
+This is the code that goes with the talk:

 > Sync 101.
 You Don't Know Stack.